PLEASE READ BEFORE YOU APPLY FOR THE RETREAT

 What is the weather like in November?
 The average high is 43 and the average low is 21.
 Please note it can get colder than this.

 What type of clothing should I bring?
 Warm hat, warm gloves, warm socks, warm coat, warm shoes/boots, and thermals.
 Bring layers as you will be spending time indoors and outdoors.
 If you go to Yellowstone, the weather is cooler there.
 A What to Bring List will be provided.

 What are the rooms like?
-Each guest room has their own bathroom, microwave and small fridge.
+Each guest room has their own bathroom, microwave and mini-fridge.
+In the guest house, the two bedrooms share a bathroom and have a small kitchen.
 Kim has stayed at the Howlers Inn before and this is an incredible place!
-Consider yourself blessed just to even stay one night, let alone for a four day retreat!
+Consider yourself blessed just to even stay one night, let alone four nights!

 Can I stay elsewhere and still attend the retreat?
 If you want to attend the retreat, you need to stay at the inn.
 With all retreat participants staying at the same place, it keeps the pack together and the energy harmonious and flowing.